zake8/chatbot83/install.md

 - Note roles are:
   - 'regular' (default assigned on registration)
   - 'administrator' (gets tools menu)
-  - 'guest' (regected from some areas)
+  - 'guest' (rejected from some areas)
   - 'disabled' (blocked from logon)
   - 'vts' (allowed to use VTSBot)
 - Follow steps for interactive Python above